 So they knew that entrapment would be a good defense for Mahmoud.

-Aware of entrapment legal defenses, undercover agents offered Mahmoud multiple alternatives to mass murder, including mere prayer.
+From an article in Washington Monthly, quote, aware of entrapment legal defenses, undercover agents offered Mahmoud multiple alternatives to mass murder, including mere prayer.

-But he insisted he wanted to play a, quote, operational role and even picked his target.
+But he insisted he wanted to play a quote operational role and even picked his target.

-Told he'd likely kill a lot of children, Mahmoud said, yeah, I mean, that's what I'm looking for.
+Told he'd likely kill a lot of children, Mahmoud said, Yeah, I mean, that's what I'm looking for.

 Mahmoud had made his intentions to commit a violent mass casualty event totally clear, independent of and prior to the FBI getting involved.

-There are better examples Alex could have chosen, for sure, but most of the examples he would be able to come up with are minorities or left-leaning groups who have been selectively targeted by law enforcement.
+But most of the examples he would be able to come up with are minorities or left-leaning groups who have been selectively targeted by law enforcement.

 They can essentially use the investigation to help them tell the story they want the public to hear to get them to focus where they want them to focus.

-But it's never the right-wing groups.
+But it's never the right-wing groups they do this to.

-After something goes wrong on their own, or they carry out the plot, or someone from the group defects.
+Right-wing terror plots are generally found out after the case, after something goes wrong on their own, or they carry out the plot, or someone from the group defects, something like that.

 They flip and tell the law enforcement about it.

-There are so many examples of white nationalist, white supremacist groups in the last 30 years or so, and none of them had to do with the FBI prodding them to carry out whatever attack they were.
+There are so many examples of white nationalist, white supremacist groups from the last 30 years or so, and none of them had to do with the FBI prodding them to carry out whatever attack they were.

-And that's something I'm starting to think about is, like, I think the debates might be real, but I don't think they're the way he wants to present them.
+And that's something I'm starting to think about is like, I think the debates might be real, but I don't think they're the way he wants to present them.

-Like, Alex was saying the government killed all these kids, and then other people saying they're all fake.
+I'm starting to suspect that the debates were people like Alex was saying the government killed all these kids and then other people saying they're all fake.

 But, you know, the reason that he has to do these things and he has to keep diving in is because he's in pain when he sees what's going on in the world.